A Grover search-based algorithm for the list coloring problem: Applications and Concluding Remarks

 We proposed a Grover search-based quantum algorithm that achieves quadratic speedup in query complexity compared to a classical brute force search, and also proposed a classical algorithm that can simplify the oracle design for several special instances of the list coloring problem.
 We demonstrate the efficiency of our method in comparison with previous work by running our algorithm on the Amazon statevector simulator for the $3$ and $4$-coloring problems.

 Unfortunately, the list coloring problem is difficult to solve both classically and using quantum algorithms, as for generic lists with no known structure, brute force seems to be the only way to attack the problem.
-As our algorithm is basically a brute force quantum search with some optimizations in the oracle, we perform better in general cases where the structure of the lists are unknown.
+As our algorithm is basically a brute force quantum search with some optimizations in the oracle, it is expected to perform better in general cases where the structure of the lists are unknown.
 However, the existence of clever hybrid algorithms exploiting specific structures for known lists cannot be ignored, and is a very promising future direction.

-Finally, we note that one can obtain improvements on our algorithm by just changing a given list coloring problem to a reduced problem.
-For example, if $G=(V,E)$ has a vertex $v$ with $|L_v|=1$, we can color $v$ first and remove its color from each $L_u$ such that $uv\in E$.
-Secondly, we can remap admissible colors to ensure that the lists are as compactly represented as possible, leading to lower qubit requirement for our algorithm.
+Finally, we note that one can obtain an improvement on our algorithm by just changing a given list coloring problem to a reduced problem.
+For example, if $G=(V,E)$ has a vertex $v$ with $|L_v|=1$, we can color $v$ first and remove its color from each $L_u$ such that $uv\in E$, and iterate until all lists have at least two colors.